Redefining Recruitment to Retention

 The future physician workforce places a premium on flexible hours, work-life balance, and integrated technologies that enhance their day-to-day efficiency and quality of care.
 With these evolving needs in mind, healthcare systems must adapt to and accommodate physicians’ priorities to remain competitive and bring high quality and effective care to patients.

-AAPPR CEO Carey Goryl recently moderated a panel of board members Allan Cacanindin and Marjorie Alexander, and JT Thoms, National Account Executive at Jackson & Coker LocumTenens, to discuss the critical connection between technology and the evolution of the physician landscape at the HIMSS 2024 Annual Conference.
+AAPPR CEO Carey Goryl recently moderated a panel of board members Allan Cacanindin and Marjorie Alexander, and JT Thoms, National Account Executive at Jackson and Coker LocumTenens, to discuss the critical connection between technology and the evolution of the physician landscape at the HIMSS 2024 Annual Conference.
 The industry experts shared their advice for how recruitment professionals can stay ahead of the curve as the industry faces increasing hurdles.
 Here are our key takeaways:

 Implement Smart Monitoring Processes